Roosevelt, Taylor County, Wisconsin

 Roosevelt is a town in Taylor County, Wisconsin, United States.
-The population was 444 at the 2000 census.
+The population was 478 at the 2020 census.
 The village of Lublin lies within the town of Roosevelt.
 The unincorporated community of Bellinger is also located partially in the town.

 Geography

-According to the United States Census Bureau, the town has a total area of 34.5 square miles (89.4 km^{2}), of which, 34.4 square miles (89.1 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (0.38%) is water.
+According to the United States Census Bureau, the town has a total area of 34.5 square miles (89.4 km^{2}), of which 34.4 square miles (89.1 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.38%) is water.

-On the east edge of Roosevelt is Diamond Lake, a Wisconsin State Natural Area, which is managed as an ecological reference area.
+On the eastern edge of Roosevelt is Diamond Lake, a Wisconsin State Natural Area, which is managed as an ecological reference area.

 History

 In July 1847 a crew working for the U.S. government surveyed the boundaries of the six mile square which would become Roosevelt.
 Then in June 1854 another crew marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The Surface of This Township is generally Broken Soil(?) poor 3rd Rate.
 Timber is principally Hemlock.
 There is Some little White Pine Scattered through the Township but of poor quality.
 The Township is well watered with numerous Small Streams.
 There are no Settlers in the Township.

 Around 1900 most of what would become Roosevelt was owned by lumber companies, with the Northwestern Lumber Company owning the most, especially in the south half, and Chippewa Lumber and Boom Co. owning some large blocks in the north.
 A map shows a logging dam on the Eau Claire River in section 31.
 No homesteads appeared on the map at this time.
 Big changes were coming soon.